Lady Shiva: DC Rebirth

-She appears in the flesh at the end of Detective Comics #950, observing Cassandra Cain from a rooftop.
+In DC Rebirth, Shiva appears in the flesh at the end of Detective Comics #950, observing Cassandra Cain from a rooftop.
 Batman later finds out from both Shiva herself and Ra's that she has separated from him & the League of Assassins, believing him to be too complacent with the wealthy and aiming for peace rather than destruction.
 She had taken Ra's' secret League of Shadows with her, and was responsible for multiple attacks across the city and attacks on the anti-League military squad, the Colony.
-After a duel with her daughter Cassandra, Ra's Al Ghul appears and shoots Shiva with a rifle.
-Ra's takes her body with the intent of resurrecting her for questioning.
+After a duel with her daughter Cassandra, Ra's al Ghul appears and kills Shiva with the intent of later resurrecting her for questioning.